MANAGEMENT, SPIRITUALITY AND RELIGION (MSR)

-The Management, Spirituality, and Religion (MSR) Interest Group welcomes scholarly submissions to the AOM 2021 meeting.
-The AOM theme can be applied in diverse ways to the MSR Interest Group domain and accommodate a wide range of scholarly inquiry.
-However, submissions that fall within the MSR Domain but do not directly address the AOM theme are also welcome.
-Here is a copy of the MSR Domain Statement: MSR explores how spirituality and religion can influence organizational dynamics and affect management outcomes.
-In that regard, MSR is devoted to defining the relevance and impact of spirituality and religion in management, organizations and society.
+The Management, Spirituality, and Religion (MSR) Interest Group welcomes scholarly submissions to the AOM 2022 meeting.
+The theme “Creating a Better World Together” can be applied in diverse ways to the MSR Interest Group domain and accommodate a wide range of scholarly inquiry.
+However, submissions that fall within the MSR Domain but do not directly address the theme are also welcome.
+Here is a copy of the MSR Domain Statement:

+MSR explores how spirituality and religion can influence organizational dynamics and affect management outcomes.
+In that regard, MSR is devoted to defining the relevance and impact of spirituality and religion in management, organizations, and society.
 Major areas of study include theory building and empirical research around the issues of spirituality and religion as they influence principles and practices in management.
 Important contributions have been made in MSR research to better understand the meaning of work, the impact of spirituality and spiritual leadership in the workplace, the purpose of business, the effects of religious pluralism in the workplace, and the distinctive elements of individual religious and spiritual beliefs that cultivate inner awareness and promote wisdom for the common good.